Japan Moon Lander Revives After Lunar Night - UrduPoint

 But during its descent, the craft suffered engine problems and ended up on its side, meaning the solar panels were facing west instead of up.

-Countries including Russia, South Korea and the United Arab Emirates are also trying to reach the Moon.
+Countries including Russia, South Korea and the United Arab Emirates are also trying their luck to reach the Moon.

 The first American spaceship to the Moon since the Apollo era -- the uncrewed Odysseus lander built by a private company and funded by NASA -- landed near the lunar south pole on Thursday.

-But its maker said the spacecraft was probably lying sideways following a dramatic landing, even as ground controllers worked to download data and surface photos from it.
+But its maker said the US spacecraft is probably lying sideways following its dramatic landing, even as ground controllers work to download data and surface photos from it.

-Previous Japanese lunar missions have failed twice -- one public and one private.

-In 2022, the country unsuccessfully sent a lunar probe named Omotenashi as part of the United States' Artemis 1 mission.
+Private Japanese firm ispace also attempted to land on the Moon last year but the probe suffered a "hard landing" and contact was lost.

 Recent Stories